r0hansng/skills/README.md

 * it does not evaluate correctness beyond execution
 * it does not preserve design consistency
 * it does not retain memory across sessions

-This toolkit restores those missing constraints.

-Installation Principle

-These skills are not a library.

-They are a discipline layer on top of AI-assisted development.

-They work best when used consistently, not selectively.

-A skill used occasionally is not a system.
-It is a suggestion.

-Minimal Operating Rules

-If you remember nothing else:

-Plan before building → /architect
-Diagnose before fixing → /recover
-Verify after building → /review
-Maintain consistency → /imprint
-Persist context → /remember
-Outcome

-When used correctly, this system produces:

-fewer incorrect implementations
-reduced debugging cycles
-consistent architectural decisions
-stable UI design systems
-continuity across sessions

-It does not make AI faster.

-It makes AI disciplined.